tatethurston/nextjs-routes/README.md

 ## Installation & Usage 📦

 1. Add this package to your project:
-   - `yarn add --dev nextjs-routes`
+   - `yarn add nextjs-routes`

 ## Highlights

 🦄 Zero config

-💨 Types only -- no additional runtime overhead or dependencies
+💨 Types only -- no additional runtime overhead

 🛠 No more broken links